 However, what an optimal CPC is also highly depends on your individual products.
 You have to ask yourself what you can afford to pay (depending on your profit margin) and what you are willing to pay (depending on your advertising goals).

-Our advertising benchmarks show that across all Amazon categories CPCs tend to be lower for Sponsored Brands than for Sponsored Products.
+Our Amazon advertising benchmarks show that across all categories CPCs tend to be lower for Sponsored Brands than for Sponsored Products on this platform.
 This trend is also observable for the 3 top categories.

 Comparing CPC levels across the 3 categories we see that CPCs for Health & Household were the highest for both ad formats.
 As your CPC varies depending on how competitive a category is, this indicates high competition in the Health and Household category, followed by Electronics, then Clothing.

 However, in our Amazon benchmarks CPCs also correlate with Conversion Rate (CVR) and Average Selling Price (ASP).
 We see that the average CPC for Electronics is higher than for Clothing because the ASP for Electronics products are higher than for Clothing.
 Revisiting the data for CVR, we see that the CVR for Health and Household is highest, corresponding to the highest CPC value.

 Amazon ACoS Benchmark: Large Differences Between Industries, Ad Types and Marketplaces

 Advertising Cost of Sales (ACoS) measures how efficient your Amazon PPC campaigns are.
 It shows the ratio of your ad spend to revenue.
 For example, the Sponsored Products ACoS of 29% for the Clothing category indicates that for every dollar made, 29 cents have been spent on Sponsored Products ads.

 Benchmarking your Amazon ACoS against your peer group allows you to see if there is potential to increase the efficiency of your campaigns, e.g. by optimizing your bids or by adding more negative keywords.

 However, which ACoS values are realistic to achieve and what a good ACoS is also depends significantly on individual factors for each advertiser.
 Similar to CPCs, for defining a realistic or good ACoS you have to ask yourself what you can afford to pay (depending on your profit margin) and what you are willing to pay (depending on your advertising goals).